leo-editor/leo-editor/leo/doc/demo.md

 **demo.dismiss_menubar()** Dismisses the menu opened with demo.open_menu.

 **demo.focus(pane)** Immediately forces focus to the indicated pane.
 Valid values are 'body', 'log' or 'tree'.

 **demo.image(pane,fn,center=None,height=None,width=None)** Overlays an image in a pane.
 The valid values for `pane` are 'body', 'log' or 'tree'. `fn` is the path to the image file, resolved to the leo/Icons directory if fn is a relative path.
 If `height` is given, the image is scaled so it is height pixels high.
 If `width` is given, the image is scaled so it width pixels wide.
 If `center` is True, the image is centered horizontally in the given pane.

 **demo.head_keys(s,n1=None,n2=None)** Same as demo.body_keys, except that the keys are "typed" into the headline of the presently selected node.

 **demo.open_menu(menu_name)** Opens the menu whose name is given, ignoring case and any non-alpha characters in menu_name.
 This method shows all parent menus, so demo.open_menu('cursorback') suffices to show the "Cmds\:Cursor/Selection\:Cursor Back..." menu.

-**demo.plain_keys(s,n1=None,n2=None,pane='body')** Same as demo.body_keys, except
-that the keys are typed into the designated pane.
+**demo.plain_keys(s,n1=None,n2=None,pane='body')** Same as demo.body_keys, except that the keys are typed into the designated pane.
 The valid values for the 'pane' argument are 'body','log' or 'tree'.

-**demo.quit** ends the screencast.
-By definition, the last slide of screencast is the screencast node that calls demo.quit.
+**demo.quit** ends the demo and calls the teardown script.
+The Demo class calls the teardown script whenever the demo ends.

 **demo.redraw(p)** Forces an immediate redraw of the outline pane.
 If p is given, that position becomes c.p, the presently selected node.